Maahsome/ktrouble/README.md

 - [x] KT-41:  Improve template feature
 - [x] KT-44:  Add KTROUBLE_CONFIG ENV variable override of config.yaml file
 - [x] KT-37:  On genhelp, don't require kube context to be configured
+- [x] KT-46:  Add a compile time variable to hold the git address where the CHANGELOG entries are.
+Add a changelog command, this command will fetch the related vN.N.N.md file and spit it out.
+Also will take --version vN.N.N and --select to prompt
+- [x] KT-43:  Add edit template